-iPhone 4S enters Apple inventory system, iPhone 5 to feature 21Mbps HSPA+?Alex Wagner - Deputy Managing Editor, News Desk
+iPhone 4S enters Apple inventory system, iPhone 5 to feature 21Mbps HSPA+?Alex Wagner - Editorial Director of News and Content

 Alleged iPhone 4S back with N94 label

 We're drawing closer to Apple's October 4th "Let's Talk iPhone" event and, unsurprisingly, the rumor mill has been working overtime to churn out reports about the new handset(s) before next Tuesday.
 First up, we've got a report from 9to5 Mac tipster Mr. X claiming that the next-gen N94 iPhone has entered Apple's inventory systems and that it features a dual-core A5 processor.
 That codename has popped up a couple of times in the past in conjunction with iPhone 4-like hardware, suggesting that the N94 device may be the iPhone 4S.
 One of the higher-end models of the N94 is listed as having the model number MD234.
 That number lends credence to an alleged iPhone 4S 16GB label (found below) that popped up on a Chinese forum yesterday with the model number MD239.
 Additionally, that label lists both IMEI and MEID numbers, suggesting that the device is capable of being used on both CDMA and GSM networks.